 Ransomware is a particularly nasty form of malware because it seeks to exploit computer users’ fear that their privacy has been compromised.
 As more and more malware is reported and makes the headlines, more of us become concerned for the safety of our data, as well as our own privacy and even personal safety.
-Ransomware, like the “your camera is hacked” scam plays on that by send you a message telling you that the hackers have images taken from your webcam while you were surfing the web.
-Usually the message claims you have been visiting porn sites and that the webcam took video of you while you visited the sites.
+Ransomware, like the “your camera is hacked” scam, plays on that by sending you a message telling you that the hackers have images taken from your webcam while you were surfing the web.
+Usually, the message claims you have been visiting porn sites and that the webcam took a video of you while you visited the sites.

 Can my Mac’s camera be hacked?

-What can I do to stop my camera being hacked?
+What can I do to stop my camera from being hacked?

 Doesn’t a green light come on when the camera is in use?